 - When you complete the Free Application for Federal Student Aid (FAFSA), you receive an EFC number that is used to determine your federal student aid eligibility.
 For the 2013–2014 school year, you will automatically qualify for an EFC of zero if your family income does not exceed $24,000.
 This is an increase from the previous maximum income of $23,000.

 Federal Verification Process

-Beginning with the 2013-2014 award year, verification requirements will be more specific to the student as decided by the U.S. Department of Education.
-The documents that you will be required to submit to the Office of Financial to complete the verification process will be determined by the U.S. Department of Education and will be unique in reference to what the student submitted on their 2013-2014 FAFSA.
+Beginning with the 2013–2014 award year, verification requirements will be more specific to the student as decided by the U.S. Department of Education.
+The documents that students will be required to submit to the Office of Financial Aid to complete the verification process will be determined by the U.S. Department of Education and will be unique in reference to what they submitted on their 2013–2014 FAFSA.

-Schools are not allowed to accept personal tax returns for verification purposes and if required to submit their tax information, he or she must now submit an official IRS tax return transcript if they do not use the IRS Data Retrieval Tool (DRT) successfully.
-In addition, for the 2013-2014 award year, students that are randomly selected for verification may also have to provide to the Office of Financial Aid their High School Completion Status documentation, proof of their identity, and a signed Educational Statement of Purpose.
+Schools are not allowed to accept personal tax returns for verification purposes, and if required to submit their tax information, students must now submit an official IRS tax return transcript if they do not use the IRS Data Retrieval Tool (DRT) successfully.
+In addition, for the 2013–2014 award year, students who are randomly selected for verification may also have to provide to the Office of Financial Aid their High School Completion Status documentation, proof of their identity, and a signed Educational Statement of Purpose.

 Unusual Enrollment History Flag